Textualize/textual/docs/introduction.md

 --8<-- "docs/examples/introduction/stopwatch03.py"
 ```

-Adding the `css_path` attribute to the app constructor tells textual to load the following file when it starts the app:
+Adding the `css_path` attribute to the app constructor tells Textual to load the following file when it starts the app:

 ```sass title="stopwatch03.css"
 --8<-- "docs/examples/introduction/stopwatch03.css"